arkku/osx-boot-daemons/README.md

 entry may specify any number of other parameters as well, the meaning of which depends on the system being booted.

-The installation may be tested with the included program `callbootp`, e.g., `./callbootp 127.0.0.1 indy root` should print the root path when run on the server with the above `/etc/bootparams`.
-(In my experience the `callbootp` program is a bit unreliable, so try booting the actual client machine even if the test doesn't work.)
+The installation may be tested with the included program `callbootd`, e.g., `./callbootd 127.0.0.1 indy root` should print the root path when run on the server with the above `/etc/bootparams`.
+(In my experience the `callbootd` program is a bit unreliable, so try booting the actual client machine even if the test doesn't work.)